 Excerpted from the Foreword of the Softcover Edition of Who REALLY Killed Martin Luther King Jr.? by the Acclaimed First Generation JFK Researcher Edgar F. Tatro Having spent a major portion of my adult life investigating the criminal history of Lyndon Baines Johnson, a documented sexist, sexual predator, hypocrite, liar, cheapskate, narcissist, thief, blackmailer, bully … Continue reading LYNDON BAINES JOHNSON: THE CHARLATAN LIBERAL

-Congressman Lyndon B. Johnson joins Navy as Lt.
+(Updated 12/3/2020 — originally published 8/21/2019) Congressman Lyndon B. Johnson joins Navy as Lt.
 Commander with no training (even about the need to salute higher-level officers) After Pearl Harbor, Congressman Lyndon B. Johnson decided his political career would benefit from a stint in the navy.
-He visited Admiral Chester Nimitz, a Hill Country native, who signed the forms necessary to install … Continue reading Lyndon B. Johnson’s World War II Service – and “War Experiences”
+Johnson visited Admiral Chester Nimitz, a Hill Country native, who … Continue reading Lyndon B. Johnson’s World War II Service – and “War Experiences”

 (Excerpted from LBJ: From Mastermind to The Colossus) Though he Outlived LBJ by 20 years, Marshal Peoples' Persistence in "Outing" Johnson Finally Caught Up with Him: Who Ordered the Kill?
 By 1992, Clint Peoples, previously a captain in the Texas Rangers, had become a US Marshal.
 As he continued his investigation of the Henry Marshall … Continue reading The Murder of Clint Peoples